mecid/mecid.github.io/_posts/2019-07-03-managing-data-flow-in-swiftui.md

 #### Fetching data from local/remote storage
 Today we will build a small app which uses core *SwiftUI* concepts like Binding and *BindableObject*.
 Assume that you work on the app, which has two primary responsibilities:

-1. Fetch and show the list of employees from local storage
+1. Fetch and show the list of employees from local or remote storage
 2. Edit personal information about selected employee

 Let's start with describing our model layer.